 Trade show banner material to suit

-Pop up banners not only come in many sizes to fill the display space available but they also come in a variety of materials appropriate for their use.
-Obviously, events held outdoors will need display banners that will withstand extreme weather, whereas those used indoors need to be easy to read in any light.
-Other things to consider are how often you intend to use the banners and whether you will need a regular change of graphic.
+Banners not only come in many sizes to fill the display space available but they also come in a choice of materials appropriate for their use.
+Obviously, events held outdoors will need display banners that will withstand extreme weather.

 The main types of banner material are:

-Vinyl is a widely used plastic polymer producing a very versatile and durable banner material withstanding wear and tear and regular use over time.
-Vinyl banners are particularly lightweight, flexible and resistant to water and are therefore ideal for outdoor displays.
-You can choose from a biodegradable version or a white matte vinyl with a PVC coating depending on how long you want your display to stand up to the elements.
+PVC is a widely used plastic polymer producing a very versatile and durable banner material withstanding wear and tear and regular use over time.
+PVC banners are particularly lightweight, flexible and resistant to water and are therefore ideal for outdoor displays.

 Mesh is comprised of many crisscrossed fibres which allow air, light and sound to pass through.
 The holes in the mesh allow even strong winds to pass through making this a highly suitable material for larger, longstanding external displays.